 Over the past decade Craig has been involved in 'Rights of Passage' weekends for men and teenagers through the charities 'The Mankind Project' and 'Journeyman UK' as well as being a local mentor for Inverness based 'Day 1'.
 Craig has experienced deep healing and powerful growth through the support of these organisations and believes that having rights of passages for different transitions in life can be hugely transformative and are a key element to a healthy community and society.

-Craig has studied with the College of Sound Healing and Chloe Goodchild as well as many other teachers and is passionate about using sound, nature and mentoring to continue opening to his own personal truths and sharing his passions with others.
+Craig has studied with the College of Sound Healing, Chloe Goodchild and Biofield Tuning as well as with many other teachers and is passionate about sharing his sound work, fondness of nature and experience of mentoring to support others as well as continuing to open to his own personal truths.
 He has been playing the didgeridoo for over 20 years.

 Craig joined the Anam Cara community in 2016 and is currently involved in the running of the retreat centre.